 Because the Indiana pouch has no muscles, it won’t leak urine involuntarily.
 However, it doesn’t voluntarily release urine either, although it will hold urine as a bladder does.

 Instead of urinating on their own, a person with an Indiana pouch typically begins a self-catheterization program using intermittent catheters.
-They do this through a surgically-created passage to the new internal pouch from a hole in their abdomen, which is called a stoma.
+They do this through a surgically created passage from a hole in their abdomen to the new internal pouch, called a stoma.

 Finding the Right Catheters for Cathing an Indiana Pouch